optiv/Talon/README.md

 # Talon
 Talon is a tool designed to perform automated password guessing attacks while remaining undetected.
 Talon can enumerate a list of users to identify which users are valid, using Kerberos.
 Talon can also perform a password guessing attack against the Kerberos and LDAPS (LDAP Secure) services.
 Talon can either use a single domain controller or multiple ones to perform these attacks, randomizing each attempt, between the domain controllers and services (LDAP or Kerberos).

-More info about the used techniques can be found on the following [Blog](https://www.optiv.com/explore-optiv-insights/blog/digging-your-talons-new-take-password-guessing)
+More info about the techniques can be found on the following [Blog](https://www.optiv.com/explore-optiv-insights/blog/digging-your-talons-new-take-password-guessing)

 ## Usage
 Download release for your OS from [releases](https://github.com/optiv/Talon/releases)